darylteo/rxjava-promises/README.md

 ### Talking about Forks - what license is this under? ###

-Yes, unfortunately, I had copied a Gradle template when originally.
+Yes, unfortunately, I had copied a Gradle template originally.
 Therefore, the artifacts being produced are indicated as being Apache licensed.

 Please ignore it.
 For all source in this repository, everything is "do whatever you want with it", and provided as is.